 Bioplasty as a Minimally Invasive Aesthetic Procedure, lies between Plastic Surgery and Aesthetic Medicine.

-PMMA microspheres are suspended in a gel made of carboxymethylcellulose which is a biocompatible and slowly biodegradable substance that acts as a vehicle for the microspheres as well as providing a cushioned and friendly environment for microspheres to be implanted.
+PMMA microspheres are suspended in a gel made of Hydroxyethyl cellulose which is a biocompatible and slowly biodegradable substance that acts as a vehicle for the microspheres as well as providing a cushioned and friendly environment for microspheres to be implanted.

-Adipose tissues lost by aging, diets or diseases are restored, achieving a very natural rejuvenation both at facial and gluteal level.
+Adipose tissues lost by aging, diets or diseases are restored, achieving a very natural rejuvenation.

-Being that latest generation soft tissue expanders are used in conjunction with blunt microcannulas, Bioplasty, in the correct hands, is totally safe and lesser traumatic and aggressive than surgical procedures; it leaves no bruises or scars allowing a virtually instantaneous recovery.
+Being that latest generation Linnea Safe PMMA substance is used in conjunction with blunt microcannulas, Bioplasty, in the correct hands, is totally safe and lesser traumatic and aggressive than surgical procedures; it leaves no bruises or scars allowing a virtually instantaneous recovery.

 Most common areas to be treated with Bioplasty are face, lips, chin, nose, cheekbones, nasolabial folds, hands and glutes.